Introduction to Smoke Alarms

 •The inside of each bedroom

-•The outside of sleeping areas such as; hallways, a living room or near the kitchen.
+•The outside of sleeping areas such as: hallways, a living room, and near the kitchen.

 •On each level of the home, including the basement.